Processes

 Note

-When multiple repeaters are declared, the process is executed for each combination of them.
+When multiple repeaters are defined, the process is executed for each combination of them.

 A key feature of processes is the ability to handle inputs from multiple channels.

-This means channel values are consumed serially one after another and the first empty channel cause the process execution to stop even if there are other values in other channels.
+As a result, channel values are consumed sequentially and any empty channel will cause the process to wait, even if the other channels have values.

 For example: